Cardinals shock No. 8 ADM, 17-13

 That's why they play the game.

-The Cardinals played right with the Tigers from the first snap to the last, and in the end, came away with an improbable 17-13 win in non-district action.
-It was their biggest win of the season by far, and one of the biggest in head coach Ed Ergenbright's tenure.
+Behind a stout defensive effort and two huge plays on opposite ends of the field from seniors in the game's final three minutes, the Cardinals came away with an improbable 17-13 win in non-district action to spoil the Tigers' Homecoming.
+It was Newton's biggest win of the season, and one of the biggest in head coach Ed Ergenbright's nine-year tenure.

-Newton senior Andrew Clements caught a 52-yard touchdown pass from sophomore Tyler Wood that gave Newton the winning score with 2 minutes and 37 seconds left to play, and senior Collin Reynolds intercepted a pass in the Newton endzone on ADM's ensuing possession with 57 ticks left, and the Cardinals knelt on the ball for the upset win.
+Newton senior Andrew Clements caught a 52-yard touchdown pass from sophomore Tyler Wood that gave Newton the winning score with 2 minutes and 37 seconds left to play, and fellow senior Collin Reynolds intercepted a pass in the Newton endzone on ADM's ensuing possession with 57 ticks left to allow the Cardinals to kneel on the ball for the upset win.

 The win improved Newton to 3-4 overall, while it remains 2-2 in Class 3A District 4, while ADM lost its second-straight game and fell to 5-2 overall.